RomanLut/INAV-X-Plane-HITL/README.md

 - Sergii Sevriugin for initial implementation and a lot of testing
 - NKDesign for NK FPV SurfWing RC plane for X-Plane
 - b14ckyy for Surfwing 3D model
+- Scavanger for HD OSD and SITL integration